yemelgen/rpilock-demo/README.md

 This is my first project I have ever done with Rasperry PI.

-It simple and should be good as a learning example.
+It's simple and should be good as a learning example.

 I hope someone might find it useful.